-17 May Closing on a House: What Sellers Should Expect
+17 May Closing Day: What Sellers Should Expect

-Closing is a fancy word for the process in which your home’s title is legally transferred from seller to buyer, and payment is transferred to the seller.
-For you, the seller — it’s also the time that you’ll pay off any remaining home loans, taxes, as well as anyone involved in selling your house.
-Once you’ve closed on your home sale, though, guess what?
-You get to leave with a check in your hand.
-The following are just a few things you, the seller, can expect at closing.
+Closing is the process in which the home’s title is legally transferred from seller to buyer, and payment is transferred to the seller.
+For the seller — it’s also the time that they’ll pay off any remaining home loans, taxes, as well as anyone involved in selling the house.